open-formulieren/open-forms/docs/developers/backend/core/submissions.rst

 #.
 If applicable, an :ref:`appointment <developers_appointment_plugins>` is
    created.
 If this fails, the submission is blocked and the user sees an error message and can try again.
 #.
-If no :ref:`registration backend <developers_registration_plugins>` is configured OR
+Pre-registration step.
+Each :ref:`registration plugin <developers_registration_plugins>` can perform
-   a registration backend that does not generate a reference is configured, then an internal ID is generated and set on the submission.
+   pre-registration task, like for example generating and setting a submission reference ID.
+If no registration backend is configured, then an internal ID is generated and set on the submission.
 #.
 A PDF is created that the user can download.
    This PDF is also uploaded to most :ref:`registration backends <developers_registration_plugins>`, depending on the plugin.
 #.
 If a :ref:`registration backend <developers_registration_plugins>` is configured, the submission is registered.
 #.
-In case the :ref:`registration backend <developers_registration_plugins>` generates a registration ID, then
+Post-registration step.
+Each :ref:`registration plugin <developers_registration_plugins>` can perform
+   post-registration tasks like obtaining a registration ID from the external service and setting it on the submission.
-   this is set on the submission.
-If registration fails for some reason and a registration ID cannot be retrieved, an internal ID is used to not block the process.
+   If a registration ID cannot be retrieved, an internal ID is used to not block the process.
    If an appointment was made, the appointment is updated with the ID.
 #.
 The confirmation page is shown, containing appointment information if
    applicable and the registration or internal ID.
 If payment is due, a payment link is also shown to start the payment process.